1961 Aston Martin Project 212 at Goodwood Revival

 Written by Nick Watkins

-The 2023 edition of the Goodwood Revival takes place from 8 – 10 September and will see F1 World Champions Jenson Button and Jackie Stweart in attendance, along with fan favourite, Johnny Herbert.
-Friday and Saturday tickets for the Revival are sold out, however, Sunday tickets are still available and can be purchased via goodwood.com or by calling the Ticket Office on 01243 755055.
+The 2024 edition of the Goodwood Revival takes place from 6 – 8 September.
+Tickets can be purchased via goodwood.com or by calling the Ticket Office on 01243 755055.